thisisvd/Eduvae-Public-Repository/README.md

 ## Project Private Policy

-The project repository is private due to some policy reasons.
-Project application, screenshots, reports, and ppt can be viewed by the above project link.
+The main project repository is private due to some policy reasons.
+Project application, screenshots, reports, and ppt can be viewed by clicking the [project link](https://drive.google.com/drive/folders/1R08u6jFJuheVjw_LTWpfx01t-ujEYw05).

 ## License